trentm/node-bunyan/README.md

     dtrace -x strsize=4k -n 'bunyan1234:::log-debug{@[copyinstr(arg0)] = count()}'

+Have the bunyan CLI pretty-print the traced logs:

+    dtrace -x strsize=4k -qn 'bunyan1234:::log-*{printf("%s", copyinstr(arg0))}' | bunyan

+A convenience handle has been made for this:

+    bunyan -p 1234

 On systems that support the [`jstack`](http://dtrace.org/blogs/dap/2012/04/25/profiling-node-js/) action via a node.js helper, get a stack backtrace for any debug message that